HelmholtzAI-Consultants-Munich/Prompt-Engineering-LLMs-Course/writing/1_Write_an_Abstract.md

 - Think about a target conference/ journal
 - Specify output constraints to the LLM, e.g., 150-250 words or 3-5 sentences.
 - The cognitive verifier pattern can be helpful here to generate an abstract of better quality
+- You can also start with bullet points and use the LLM as an expander, then refine your work